 How to caulk baseboards

-You might already know how to caulk a bathtub, in which case, you're just about good to go with caulking baseboards because the principles are much the same.
+You might already know how to caulk a bathtub or caulk a shower, in which case, you're just about good to go with caulking baseboards because the principles are much the same.
 All you need is a little patience, a few DIY tools and some handy tips.

 You will need: